OpenBanking-Brasil/specs-seguranca/open-banking-brasil-financial-api-1_ID3.md

 6. The receiver shall validate the consistency of the JWS message's digital signature **exclusively based on the information obtained from the directory**, that is, based on the keys published in the institution's JWKS in the directory.

-7. Signatures must be performed using the digital signature certificate specified in the [Open Banking Brazil Certificates Standard](https://github.com/OpenBanking-Brasil/specs-seguranca/blob/main/open-banking-brasil -certificate-standards-1_ID1-ptbr.md#certificate-of-signing-certificatesignature);
+7. Signatures must be performed using the digital signature certificate specified in the [Open Finance Brazil Certificates Standard](https://github.com/OpenBanking-Brasil/specs-seguranca/blob/main/open-banking-brasil -certificate-standards-1_ID1-ptbr.md#certificate-of-signing-certificatesignature);

 8. the _iat_ claim must be numeric in Unix Time format GMT+0 with a tolerance of +/- 60 seconds;